 I’ve been a project leader for years.
 Why would I come?

 - This is an opportunity to meet other leaders, start new friendships and renew old ones.
 Sessions and speakers change every year.
 Some feature new friends.
 The Horse Library is always set up, giving you a chance to view tapes and the other materials without having them shipped to you.
-Many of the 4-H State Horse Association directors attend, giving you a chance to talk to committee chairs and directors in person.
+Many of the 4-H State Horse project development committee directors attend, giving you a chance to talk to committee chairs and directors in person.
 Roundup also gives youth and adult leaders a chance to teach and share with others, an important part of the 4-H model.
 You may choose to use some of the time for reflecting on projects.

 Can my seventh grader attend?